Magnuson-Moss Warranty Act, aftermarket auto parts and your rights

 - The FTC defines an aftermarket part as a part manufactured by a company other than the original vehicle manufacturer/original equipment manufacturer (OEM).

-How to write a warranty: Information required by FTC under Magnuson-Moss for aftermarket warranties
+How to write a warranty: Information required by FTC under Magnuson-Moss for auto parts warranties

 The Federal Trade Commission (FTC) Disclosure Rule has five basic aspects of coverage that a warranty must describe.
-The FTC suggests thinking of these as five questions when creating a warranty for an aftermarket product, or for any product that includes a warranty:
+The FTC suggests thinking of these as five questions when creating a warranty for an aftermarket part or accessory, or for any product that includes a warranty:

 1. What does the warranty cover/not cover?
 This question is simple when a warranty covers every type of defect that may appear in all parts of a product.
 This question is more difficult if some of the parts or not all kinds of defects are covered in the warranty.
 The scope of coverage has to be described in detail.